kuzudb/kuzudb.github.io/README.md

 When a pull request is merged, the workflow will run again to build the website and deploy it to the GitHub Pages automatically.

 ## Contributing
-We welcome contributions to Kùzu website.
-If you are interested in contributing to Kùzu website, please read our [Contributing Guide](CONTRIBUTING.md).
+We welcome contributions to Kuzu website.
+If you are interested in contributing to Kuzu website, please read our [Contributing Guide](CONTRIBUTING.md).